jslivka66/jslivka66.github.io/past_projects/CDI_Au_SL.md

 ## SLSA

-As a rotation student in Naomi Ginsberg's Lab, I became familiar with small angle coherent x-ray experiments and analyzing diffraction pattern data.
+As a rotation student in the [Ginsberg Group](http://www.cchem.berkeley.edu/nsggrp/), I became familiar with small angle coherent x-ray experiments and analyzing diffraction pattern data.
 In particular, we attempted to do Coherent Diffractive Imaging Reconstruction (CDI Reconstruction) to reconstruct real-space images of electron density from the diffracted pattern.
 This was only one aspect of a project which also included designing an apparatus that could test these assembled particles, stabilizing the particles sufficiently in a capillary, and then training a beam onto these less than micron sized particles to see diffraction data.

 ## Techniques